audinowho/DumpAsset/README.txt

 https://www.microsoft.com/en-us/download/details.aspx?id=5555
 https://www.microsoft.com/en-us/download/details.aspx?id=52685

+If you're on Windows, and the audio has a strange crunching sound, you will need the game to run with a different audio driver, most likely wasapi.
+You can do this by running the game with "-audiodriver:wasapi" as a command line argument.

 If you're on Mac, and encounter an error where it is unable to load DLL "libgdiplus", then you may need to install GDI+ using brew: brew install mono-libgdiplus